 Breakfast and a scenic architectural walk

 I’m a huge fan of a leisurely Sunday brunch, but you will need to keep moving if you want to see more of Toronto today.
-We stopped for a casual breakfast at Karine’s en route.
-Our destination?
-The Royal Ontario Museum, a 40min (3km) walk north of downtown.
-Along the way you’ll pass the ultra-modern Art Gallery of Ontario and OCAD, along with a number of historic buildings in the University of Toronto campus and Queen’s Park, making it worth the stroll rather than taking motorised transport.
+We stopped for a casual breakfast at hidden, local’s secret: Karine’s.
+Then head on over to Royal Ontario Museum, 3-kilometres (about 40-mins walk) north of downtown.

 Royal Ontario Museum (ROM)